ibm-cloud-docs/containers/lb-v2.md

         :   Annotation to specify the zone that the load balancer service deploys to.
 To see zones, run `ibmcloud ks zone ls`.

         `service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan`
         :   Annotation to specify a VLAN that the load balancer service deploys to.
-To see VLANs, run `ibmcloud ks vlan ls --zone <zone>`.
+To see VLANs, run `ibmcloud ks vlan ls --zone ZONE`.

         `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "ipvs"`
         :   Annotation to specify a version 2.0 load balancer.